JackFish/bitnami-docker-elasticsearch-curator/README.md

+# DEPRECATION NOTICE

+Since the upstream project is not maintained, this image has been deprecated, and will no longer be maintained nor updated.

 # Elasticsearch Curator packaged by Bitnami

 ## What is Elasticsearch Curator?

-## Container Deprecation Notice

-Elasticsearch Curator container is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This image will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 07-01-2022

 > Elasticsearch Curator is a tool that helps curate and manage indices and snapshots in Elasticsearch clusters.